BhatiaChirag2002/Calculator/README.md

 ## Usage

-1. Open the MultiCalc app on your device.
+1. Open the Calculator app on your device.
 2. Choose the desired calculator from the main menu.
 3. Enter the necessary input values.
 4. View the calculated result.